Layoff Compliance Platform (Checklist Generator)

-Federal WARN, state mini-WARN, union agreements, final paycheck deadlines, PTO payout rules—compliance in layoffs is complex.
+Compliance in layoffs is often complex; Federal WARN, state mini-WARN, union agreements, final paycheck deadlines, PTO payout rules, etc. etc.

 This generator builds a collapsible checklist grouped by Federal, State, and Union considerations.
 Items are color-coded by urgency, explained in plain language, and flagged with “verify with counsel” reminders.
 Export a shareable PDF for leadership or legal review.